Information access and privacy2025-07-01T16:28:00+10:00

 • Medicare and Commonwealth benefit card details.

-Health information may be contained in paper records, electronic information systems or in other mediums depending on the tests and treatment you have had.
+Health information may be contained in paper records, electronic information systems or in other mediums depending on the tests and treatment you have received.

 Every time you attend a health facility, new information is added to your record.
 Information will generally be collected directly from you.
 However, there may be circumstances where we may need to talk to someone else, for example, your doctor or a relative, in an emergency situation.
 This information may also be included in your record.